 • Licensed practical nurse, Registered nurse, or nursing assistant-certified.

-• Surgical or diagnostic radiologic technologist.
+• Surgical technologist.

 • Cardiovascular invasive specialist.